jrief/django-formset/docs/source/collections.rst

 Whenever a collection is declared to have siblings, its member collections are rendered from zero, once or multiple times.
 For each collection with siblings there is one "Add" button, and for each of the child collections there is a "Remove" button.
-To avoid having too many "Remove" buttons, they become only visible when moving the cursor over that collection.
+To avoid having too many "Remove" buttons, they are invisible by default and only become visible when moving the cursor over that collection.

 .. rubric:: Legend